 Then, of course, there’s the flooring.
 Do you want to go for a luxurious carpet that you can sink your toes into?
-How about stylish hardwood flooring?
+If you do, luxrious carpets would also need to be cleaned by expers like carpet cleaning vinyard How about stylish hardwood flooring?
 You could even go for tiles to create a more Mediterranean feel.
 The options are endless!

 Once you’re happy with the decor, you can start thinking about furniture.
 Smooth curves and rounded edges tend to be more inviting than hard lines, as do soft sofas and chairs.
 Of course, you’ll want to choose pieces that fit the design aesthetic you’ve opted for in terms of both color and texture, but don’t forget to make sure you pick functional items too.
 There’s no point in buying a gorgeous-looking couch if it’s uncomfortable or impossible to clean (which may be particularly relevant if you have pets or children)!